CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 #### Register<TMessage> ( object, bool, Action<TMessage> )

 There is no direct replacement for this registration mechanism which allows you to support receiving messages for derived message types also.
-This change is intentional as the `Messenger` implementation aims to not use reflection to achieve it's performance benefits.
+This change is intentional as the `Messenger` implementation aims to not use reflection to achieve its performance benefits.

 Alternatively, there are a few options that can be done to achieve this functionality.